aapen/aapen/doc/usb/readme.md

 1. The host controller has multiple Channels.
 These have no independent representation and are strictly contained within the host controller driver.
 1. A Transfer is performed on a Channel.
 The HCD runs an interrupt-driven state machine to execute the Transfer on a Channel.

+## Device initialization

+When a device is connected (or detected on power-up scan) we have to take multiple steps before it is ready for use:

+1. Device is initially detected with device address zero.
+Its function is unknown.
+Its maximum packet size is unknown.
+   2. System action: Send a Reset command to the device, then waits for a period of time (how long?)
+   3. System action: Perform a control transfer to device address 0 and request `get_descriptor` with decscriptor type `device`.
+Read the device class, subclass, protocol, max packet size.
+   3. System action: Pick an unused device address (call it A1) to assign to the new device.
+Perform a control transfer to the device address 0, endpoint 0 with a `set_address` request.
+2. Device now has an assigned address.
+Its function is still unknown.
+   3. System action: Perform control transfers to A1 to get the Configuration descriptor.
+Use the interface count to get all interface descriptors.
+If we find an interface that we support, instantiate a class driver for it.
+   4. Class driver: For the given device address and interface descriptor, use the endpoint count to get all endpoint descriptors.
+   4. For HID class drivers: find the interrupt endpoints, read and parse the report descriptor(s)
+   5. For HID class drivers: start the initial `IN` request

 ## Hardware Model - RPi3

 1. The DWC OTG USB host controller (HC) operates at the level of USB Transactions.